joshwolstenholme/joshwolstenholme.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Josh, a Research Associate based at Loughborough University.
-This is my personal page, but you can check out my staff one [here](https://www.lboro.ac.uk/subjects/geography-environment/staff/josh-wolstenholme/){:target="_blank"}.

 My work focuses on the influence of sediment transport and geomorphic change on flood risk, using a combination of numerical modelling and field observations.